 One of the major attractions of the Biligirirangana Hills is the Biligiriranganatha Swamy Temple Wildlife Sanctuary or BRT Wildlife Sanctuary.
 The sanctuary is situated at a height of 5091 feet above sea level and is spread across an area of 540 km.

 The wildlife sanctuary is a protected reserve under the Wildlife Protection Act of 1972.
 It was declared a tiger reserve in January 2011 by the Karnataka State Government.
 The highest peak within the sanctuary is the Kattari Betta.

 Exotic flora and fauna of the Biligirirangana Hills

-The Biligirirangana Hills as well as the BRT Wildlife Sanctuary is home to rich variety of flora and fauna that are unique to the Eastern Ghats and the Western Ghats.
+The Biligirirangana Hills, as well as the BRT Wildlife Sanctuary, is home to a rich variety of flora and fauna that are unique to the Eastern Ghats and the Western Ghats.
 The hills are covered with more than 800 species of plant life, including scrub, dry deciduous, moist deciduous, shola forests and montane grasslands.
 The forests of the Biligirirangana Hills also have several species of medicinal plants.